kristianmandrup/schema-to-yup/Readme.md

 - Have unit tests that cover most of the constraints supported.
 - Could use some refactoring using the latest infrastructure (see `NumericConstraint`)
 - Please help add more test coverage and help refactor to make this lib even more awesome :)

-## Development

-Current development is taking place on [refactoring](https://github.com/kristianmandrup/schema-to-yup/tree/refactoring) branch.

-On his branch:

-- all the code has been converted to TypeScript
-- constraint classes for String, Numeric, RegExp etc.
-- Validator building has been extracted so you can add support for any Validator, such as Forg
-- more...

-If you would like to further improved this library or add support for more validators than Yup, please help on this branch.
-Cheers!

-## Ideas and suggestions

-Please feel free to come with ideas and suggestions on how to further improve this library.

-## Author

-2018 Kristian Mandrup (CTO@Tecla5)

 ## License